maintaining healthy gaming habits

 Signs of possible problems with gaming

-Gaming can be a great way to help with stress.
-But we know that increased or excessive time spent gaming may take away from being able to do the things that keep you healthy and well.
+Gaming can be a great way to reduce stress.
+But increased or excessive gaming time can take away from healthy habits and activities.
 For example, you might find that you’re spending less time than usual with people you care about.
 You might be less active than usual or find that you are having trouble with sleep, studies or work.

 If you are experiencing some of the changes below, it might be a sign that gaming is starting to have a negative impact on your everyday life: